devanshjoshi08/RISCV-RV32I-Processor/README.md

 # RISC-V RV32I Pipelined Processor

 5-stage pipelined RISC-V processor in SystemVerilog targeting the Basys 3 FPGA.
 Executes all 40 RV32I base integer instructions, handles data hazards through forwarding and stalling, predicts branches with a 64-entry BHT, and includes a direct-mapped instruction cache.
-Synthesizes at ~91 MHz on the Artix-7 and runs C programs compiled with a standard RISC-V GCC toolchain, printing output over UART to a serial terminal.
+Runs C programs compiled with a standard RISC-V GCC toolchain with UART serial output and LED display on the FPGA.

 Validated against the official [riscv-tests](https://github.com/riscv-software-src/riscv-tests) suite (37 RV32I tests).
-Deployed and tested on real hardware with LED output and 115200 baud serial.
+Deployed and tested on real hardware.

 **Author:** Devansh Joshi